pro-tips-launch-thriving-business-directory-website

 I once consulted for a client who insisted on launching a general business directory in a major metropolitan area.
 Despite my warnings, they proceeded without proper research—only to find themselves competing with established platforms that had multi-million dollar marketing budgets.
 Six months later, they pivoted to a specialized healthcare provider directory after discovering an underserved niche through proper market analysis.

-According to HubSpot‘s market research tips, nearly 42% of startups fail because they create solutions for problems that don’t exist.
+According to the U.S. Census Bureau’s Economic Census, understanding market segments and business density is crucial for identifying viable directory opportunities.
+Nearly 42% of startups fail because they create solutions for problems that don’t exist.
 For directory websites, this translates to creating platforms for audiences that are already well-served.

 a.
 Identifying Your Target Audience